 Allows the department to design a course outside the normal offerings.
 In any given semester, the course content and format is developed for students with special interests and demonstrated abilities.
 Course may be repeated for credit with a change in topic.
+NOTE: Designation as a W or WI course as appropriate.

-GV301 The American Presidency (W)(AI)(E)(Sr)
+GV301 The American Presidency (W)(AI)(E)(Sr) 3 credits (fall) DA: L3 ICT